-We’re reinventing Give Your Stuff Away Day
+We’ve reinvented Give Your Stuff Away Day

-Instead of bringing your ‘stuff’ to the Catholic Church, as we did last year, we’re encouraging residents to leave things in a safe spot outside our homes.
+Instead of bringing your ‘stuff’ to the Catholic Church, as we did last year, we’ve been encouraging residents to leave things in a safe spot outside our homes.
 People can go round with a wheelbarrow or trolley to pick up anything that catches their eye.
 We can maintain a safe social distance while recycling and reusing a whole load of useful stuff.

 Here’s how the new format works, and some do’s and don’ts:

 - Put things you’d like to give away in a box or neat pile on your driveway or front garden from 1 pm.
 Don’t block the pavement!